 Have you ever seen those bags of 16 bean soup mix in the dry bean aisle at the grocery store?
 Well, they’re kinda like the ramen of the bean world.
 They come with their own packet of “flavoring” that you’re supposed to boil with the beans to yield a delicious hearty soup.
-Well, beans, salt and MSG doesn’t sound too appetizing so I made my own seasoning and my own delicious Ham and Bean Soup.
+I like to flavor my soups with my own mix of vegetables, herbs, and spices, so here’s my own version of Ham and Bean Soup.

 Something special happens when you boil meat, bones and all of the connective tissue into a broth.
 It might seem frightening at first and it certainly doesn’t look very appetizing but I promise you that every soup you’ve eaten that has that certain “je ne sais quois” has this magic broth.
 From homemade chicken noodle soup to Vietnamese pho, they’ve all got the boiled bones and slow-cooked gelatinized tissues.
 So, please over look the unsightly ham hocks and believe me when I tell you they *make* this soup.
 You can use smoked turkey wings instead if you’d like.
 They’ll still give you great flavor and they have less fat but they’re also more expensive.

 Also, if you don’t have a slow cooker, you cane make this on the stove top in a pot.
 Just let it simmer with a lid in place until the beans are soft (2-4 hours).

 Slow Cooker Ham and Bean Soup

 - 3 stalks celery ($0.46)

 - 1 lb. dry 16 bean mix ($2.19)